 Lawyer for Synthetic Drugs / Synthetic Marijuana Arrests in Georgetown, TX

 If you were arrested for alleged possession of, manufacture of, delivery of, or possession with intent to deliver any kind of synthetic drug in Central Texas, it is in your best interest to immediately retain legal counsel.
-Law Office of Michael J. Price represents clients accused of drug crimes in Round Rock, Cedar Park, Killeen, Georgetown, Liberty Hill, Temple, and many surrounding areas of Williamson County and Bell County.
+Price & Twine, PLLC represents clients accused of drug crimes in Round Rock, Cedar Park, Killeen, Georgetown, Liberty Hill, Temple, and many surrounding areas of Williamson County and Bell County.

 Georgetown criminal defense attorney Michael J. Price can fight to help you achieve the most favorable outcome to your case, including possibly having the criminal charges reduced or dismissed.
 Call (512) 354-1880 to take advantage of a free, confidential consultation that will let our lawyer provide an honest and thorough evaluation of your case.